turnerlabs/terraform-remote-state/README.md

 ##### dynamodb state locking

 Terraform S3 backend allows you to define a dynamodb table that can be used to store state locking status.
-To create and use a table use set dynamodb_state_locking to true.
+To create and use a table set dynamodb_state_locking to true.

 ```hcl
 terraform {